axcoto/k8s-cni-ipsec/final/strongswan_cni/README.md

 ## On Minion

-Every pods from minion will connect to `strongswan`, via IP address of master server.
+Every pods from minion will connect to `strongSwan`, via IP address of master server.

 # How to use it

 ## Requirement on all nodes:

-The host has to have `strongswan` preinstalled so `ipsec` binary can be invoke.
+The host has to have `strongSwan` preinstalled so `ipsec` binary can be invoke.
 StrongSwan can be install with this commands.

 ```